MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -IsEncryptFullDisk

-Starting in version 1906, use this parameter to set the following option on the **Enable BitLocker** task sequence step: **Use full disk encryption**.
+Set this parameter to `$true` to use full disk encryption.
+By default, the **Enable BitLocker** step only encrypts used space on the drive.

 ```yaml
 Type: Boolean